 Check-in is 3 p.m. or later; check-out is by 11 a.m.

 Only the person who made the reservation may cancel it and you must actually speak with us (if you leave a message, we will call you back).
 We must give you your unique cancellation number.
 Non-verbal communication (i.e. internet or email) is not sufficient and no reservation is cancelled without our issuing the cancellation number.
-Please remember that our cancellation deadline is 30 days prior to your arrival date with the exception of Thanksgiving, Christmas and New Year's when we ask you to make your commitment 60 days prior.
+Please remember that our cancellation deadline is 30 days prior to your arrival date with the exception of Memorial Day, Labor Day, Thanksgiving, Christmas, the days between Christmas and New Year's, and New Year's when we ask you to make your commitment 60 days prior.
 This provides us with the maximum opportunity to rebook your dates and not be charging you for un-rented days.
+If you cancel before the cancellation deadline, you will be given a refund for any deposit.
+However, if you cancel after the deadline, no refund will be given and you will be charged for any days we could not rebook of your stay.

-You are responsible and will be charged for all of the vacant portion of your reservation if we do not receive advance notice of cancellation.
+You are responsible and will be charged for all the vacant portions of your reservation if we do not receive advance notification of cancellation.
 Please plan accordingly.
-No refund on shortened stays.
+No refund on shortened stays or departing early.

 Sixteen unique and secluded 1-5 bedroom houses.
 Each house is in harmony with the surroundings – original designs built with native boulders and log beams – with fine views of Oak Creek or the surrounding forest.
 All of the houses have patios or decks, comfortable furnishings, and tub or shower baths.
-All have full kitchens, including all pots, pans, glasses, silverware, etc., a full-sized refrigerator, stove, microwave oven, toaster and drip style coffee maker.
-Most have rock fireplaces or free-standing fireplaces and Select Comfort King or Queen sleep number beds.
-Bath and bed linens are provided as well as charcoal briquette barbeques (but not charcoal or lighter), and firewood and kindling (in season).
+All have full kitchens including all pots, pans, glasses, silverware, etc., a full-sized refrigerator, stove, microwave oven, toaster and drip coffee maker.
+They all have rock fireplaces, free-standing fireplaces, or gas-log fireplaces, and Select Comfort King or Queen Sleep Number beds.
+Bath and bed linens are provided as well as charcoal briquette barbecues (but not charcoal or lighter fluid), and firewood and kindling (in season).

-We welcome your furry family members but we want to insure that petless guests may enjoy a quiet and restful stay as well.
+We welcome your furry family members but we want to ensure that petless guests may enjoy a quiet and restful stay as well.
 Please adhere to the following policy:

 Dogs must be leashed at all times.
-This includes when they jump from the car upon your arrival and during early morning or late evening walks.
+This includes when they jump from the car upon your arrival, early morning or late evening walks.
 Don't just turn them loose, and please, clean up after their waste needs.
 This includes the walking trail to Junipine.
 (What's a bar stool?
 What Daniel Boone stepped in.)

 Please do not leave your dog outside unattended or allow it to lie, dig or play in the flower beds.
 Bring a crate if you need to leave your dog alone in the house.
 If your dog is a barker, please leave it at home.
 If your dog enjoys the creek, please bring your own clean-up towels.

-PLEASE, Pets are not to sleep on uncovered furniture or beds.
+PLEASE, pets are not to sleep on uncovered furniture or beds.
 Bring sheets or coverlets to protect the furniture and beds.
 One of our primary cleaning problems (because it significantly increases the time we must spend to clean the house) is dog hair on the furniture and beds.
-We have sheets available if you need them.
+Your pet may not be allowed to return if there is significant pet hair on beds and furniture.
+We have sheets available if you need to borrow them.

 Bugs and Critters

-We live adjacent to the Red Rock Wilderness Area, part of Coconino National Forest, deep in the woods at the bottom of a canyon with a small creek meandering through.
+We live adjacent to the Red Rock Wilderness area, part of Coconino National Forest, deep in the woods at the bottom of a canyon with a small creek meandering through.
 Seldom too hot in summer or too cold in winter, it is the perfect haven for, among many others, Great Blue Herons and Zone Hawks, at least 5 species of Hummingbirds, Daddy-Long-Legged Spiders, and because of the Desert Shrew, relatively few Field Mice.
-If you are lucky, you may see a White-Tailed Deer, the migratory Painted Redstart and Western Tanager, and Arizona Mountain Kingsnake or the little Narrow-Headed Gartersnake, unique to Oak Creek Canyon, which is being studied by the Colorado Plateau Research Station at NAU.
-What amazes me is that there are not more bugs and critters: for example, there are virtually no ticks or fleas, mosquitos, no-see-ums, ravenous black flies so common to many wetland areas, Coyotes or Javelinas.
-Raccoons and Skunks let us know they are here by making a mess of any garbage left out, and the carnivorous Ring-Tailed Cat (hard-rock miners used to tame them and they are also known as a Miners Cat) helps keep the small rodent/animal population under control.
+If you are lucky, you may see a White-Tailed Deer, the migratory Painted Redstart and Western Tanager, Coyotes, Beavers, Javelina, an Arizona Mountain Kingsnake or the little Narrow-Headed Gartersnake, unique to Oak Creek Canyon, which is being studied by the Colorado Plateau Research Station at NAU.
+What amazes me is that there are not more bugs and critters: for example, there are virtually no ticks or fleas, mosquitos, no-see-ums, and ravenous black flies so common to many wetland areas.
+Raccoons and skunks let us know they are here by making a mess of any garbage left out, and the carnivorous Ring-Tailed Cat (hard-rock miners used to tame them, and they are also known as a Miner's Cat) helps keep the small rodent/animal population under control.

 I understand that you may not care for these guys as I do, but I want you to be aware of their presence.
 They are part of the forest and wilderness area, Oak Creek Canyon and Forest Houses Resort, just as you and I are.
 Over the years, we have learned ways of dealing with them (it may involve bug spray or snap-type mouse traps) and can make your stay here as pleasant as possible.
 June is our hottest month, the time when the spiders (after hatching in the pine tree bark) are driven indoors searching for water and dark corners.
 During November and December, we trap more mice when they search for a warm place to nest and winter.

 If this closeness to nature is unacceptable to you, please let us know prior to our cancellation deadline so we may make your reservation available to another guest.
-No refund will be given for shortened stays due to meeting up with bugs or critters.
+There is no extra charge for these critters, and no refund will be given for shortened stays due to meeting up with bugs or critters.

 Please help keep Forest Houses and the surrounding nature clean.
 Leave behind no trace of your passing.
-This definitely includes cigarette butts.
+This definitely includes cigarette butts and dog offerings.
 There are bags available from the office if you wish to help us pick up after someone less thoughtful than yourself.
 We are deeply committed to recycling and strongly support our local programs.
 Please help.

 Peace and Quiet